 - management of type 1 and type 2 diabetes

 - service provision

 - Commissioners and providers

 - Children and young people with type 1 or type 2 diabetes, and their families and carers

 Guideline development process

-This guideline updates and replaces the sections for children and young people in NICE guideline CG15 (July 2004).
+This guideline partially updates and replaces NICE guideline CG15 (published July 2004).

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.